Kim's double clears bases, Padres finish sweep of Reds - KESQ

 CINCINNATI (AP) — Ha-Seong Kim hit a tiebreaking, three-run double in the sixth inning and the San Diego Padres beat the Cincinnati Reds 7-5 Thursday to complete a season sweep in the series.

-Left fielder Tommy Pham just missed a diving catch of Kim’s two-out, sinking line drive, which gave San Diego infielder five RBIs during the series.
+Left fielder Tommy Pham just missed a diving catch of Kim’s two-out, sinking line drive.

 Kim had three hits, including two doubles, the second glancing off the top of the left field wall.